apache/datafusion/docs/source/user-guide/example-usage.md

 ## Add latest non published DataFusion dependency

-DataFusion changes are published to `crates.io` according [release schedule](https://github.com/apache/arrow-datafusion/blob/main/dev/release/README.md#release-process)
+DataFusion changes are published to `crates.io` according to [release schedule](https://github.com/apache/arrow-datafusion/blob/main/dev/release/README.md#release-process)
-In case if it is required to test out DataFusion commits which are merged but yet to be published, Cargo supports adding dependency directly to Github branch
+In case if it is required to test out DataFusion changes which are merged but yet to be published, Cargo supports adding dependency directly to Github branch

 ```toml
 datafusion = { git = "https://github.com/apache/arrow-datafusion", branch = "main"}